ece362-purdue/f2022-public-labs/lab-prac/lab-prac.md

 24x7 lab access will also be revoked for the week of the practical, so please do not enter the lab without prior authorization.

+### Piazza

+Posts on Piazza during this week will be limited to instructors to ensure no accidental leaking of practical details.
+(In general, you are expected not to share any details about the practical with your peers before everyone has taken it.)

 ### At the beginning of your lab section...
 Try to show up early to your lab section, please wait outside until a lab GTA walks out and lets you know that the lab is ready for you to come in.
 You will then be asked to line up, put all electronic items on your person into your bag.
 If you have a physical Purdue ID, you may keep that with you, but for digital IDs, show that to your lab GTA before you enter your lab and then immediately put your phone in your bag.
 Paper and pencil will be provided if you need it.  **Silence your phone and any other audible devices before you enter.**